vincentbernat/eudyptula-boot/README.md

 Usage
 -----

-You need to have a kernel with AUFS enabled.
+It is preferable to have a kernel with AUFS enabled.
 This is not the case of vanilla kernels.
 Ubuntu and Debian kernels are patched to support AUFS.
 If you need to develop from a vanilla kernel, you can either apply AUFS patches or use the [AUFS git tree][].

 [AUFS git tree]: git://github.com/sfjro/aufs3-linux.git